-- (a) "Ablative procedure" means a procedure that is expected to excise, vaporize, disintegrate, or remove living tissue, including the use of carbon dioxide lasers and erbium: YAG lasers. - (b) "Ablative procedure" does not include hair removal or cryolipolysis. - (2) "ACGME" means the Accreditation Council for Graduate Medical Education of the American Medical Association. - (3) "Administrative penalty" means a monetary fine or citation imposed by the division for acts or omissions determined to constitute unprofessional or unlawful conduct, in accordance with a fine schedule established by the division in collaboration with the board, as a result of an adjudicative proceeding conducted in accordance with Title 63G, Chapter 4, Administrative Procedures Act. - (4) "Associate physician" means an individual licensed under Section 58-67-302.8. - (5) "Attempted sex change" means an attempt or effort to change an individual's body to present that individual as being of a sex or gender that is different from the individual's biological sex at birth. - (6) "Biological sex at birth" means an individual's sex, as being male or female, according to distinct reproductive roles as manifested by: - (a) sex and reproductive organ anatomy; - (b) chromosomal makeup; and - (c) endogenous hormone profiles. - (7) "Board" means the Medical Licensing Board created in Section 58-67-201. - (8) "Collaborating physician" means an individual licensed under Section 58-67-302 who enters into a collaborative practice arrangement with an associate physician. - (9) "Collaborative practice arrangement" means the arrangement described in Section 58-67-807.
-(10) - (a) "Cosmetic medical device" means tissue altering energy based devices that have the potential for altering living tissue and that are used to perform ablative or nonablative procedures, such as American National Standards Institute (ANSI) designated Class IIIb and Class IV lasers, intense pulsed light, radio frequency devices, and lipolytic devices, and excludes ANSI designated Class IIIa and lower powered devices. - (b) Notwithstanding Subsection (10)(a), if an ANSI designated Class IIIa and lower powered device is being used to perform an ablative procedure, the device is included in the definition of cosmetic medical device under Subsection (10)(a).
+- (a) "Ablative procedure" means a procedure that is expected to excise, vaporize, disintegrate, or remove living tissue, including the use of carbon dioxide lasers and erbium: YAG lasers. - (b) "Ablative procedure" does not include hair removal. - (2) "ACGME" means the Accreditation Council for Graduate Medical Education of the American Medical Association. - (3) "Administrative penalty" means a monetary fine imposed by the division for acts or omissions determined to constitute unprofessional or unlawful conduct, as a result of an adjudicative proceeding conducted in accordance with Title 63G, Chapter 4, Administrative Procedures Act. - (4) "AOA" means the American Osteopathic Association. - (5) "Associate physician" means an individual licensed under Section 58-68-302.5. - (6) "Attempted sex change" means an attempt or effort to change an individual's body to present that individual as being of a sex or gender that is different from the individual's biological sex at birth. - (7) "Biological sex at birth" means an individual's sex, as being male or female, according to distinct reproductive roles as manifested by: - (a) sex and reproductive organ anatomy; - (b) chromosomal makeup; and - (c) endogenous hormone profiles. - (8) "Board" means the Medical Licensing Board created in Section 58-67-201. - (9) "Collaborating physician" means an individual licensed under Section 58-68-302 who enters into a collaborative practice arrangement with an associate physician. - (10) "Collaborative practice arrangement" means the arrangement described in Section 58-68-807.
+(11) - (a) "Cosmetic medical device" means tissue altering energy based devices that have the potential for altering living tissue and that are used to perform ablative or nonablative procedures, such as American National Standards Institute (ANSI) designated Class IIIb and Class IV lasers, intense pulsed light, radio frequency devices, and lipolytic devices and excludes ANSI designated Class IIIa and lower powered devices. - (b) Notwithstanding Subsection (11)(a), if an ANSI designated Class IIIa and lower powered device is being used to perform an ablative procedure, the device is included in the definition of cosmetic medical device under Subsection (11)(a). - (12) "Cosmetic medical procedure":

-- (a) "Cosmetic medical procedure" includes: - (i) the use of cosmetic medical devices to perform ablative or nonablative procedures; or - (ii) the injection of medication or substance, including a neurotoxin or a filler, for cosmetic purposes. - (b) "Cosmetic medical procedure" does not include a treatment of the ocular globe including refractive surgery. - (12) "Diagnose" means: - (a) to examine in any manner another person, parts of a person's body, substances, fluids, or materials excreted, taken, or removed from a person's body, or produced by a person's body, to determine the source, nature, kind, or extent of a disease or other physical or mental condition: - (b) to attempt to conduct an examination or determination described under Subsection (12)(a); - (c) to hold oneself out as making or to represent that one is making an examination or determination as described in Subsection (12)(a); or - (d) to make an examination or determination as described in Subsection (12)(a) upon or from information supplied directly or indirectly by another person, whether or not in the presence of the person making or attempting the diagnosis or examination. - (13) "LCME" means the Liaison Committee on Medical Education of the American Medical Association. - (14) "Medical assistant" means an unlicensed individual who may perform tasks as described in Subsection 58-67-305(6). - (15) "Medically underserved area" means a geographic area in which there is a shortage of primary care health services for residents, as determined by the Department of Health and Human Services. - (16) "Medically underserved population" means a specified group of people living in a defined geographic area with a shortage of primary care health services, as determined by the Department of Health and Human Services.
+- (a) includes the use of cosmetic medical devices to perform ablative or nonablative procedures; and - (b) does not include a treatment of the ocular globe such as refractive surgery. - (13) "Diagnose" means: - (a) to examine in any manner another person, parts of a person's body, substances, fluids, or materials excreted, taken, or removed from a person's body, or produced by a person's body, to determine the source, nature, kind, or extent of a disease or other physical or mental condition: - (b) to attempt to conduct an examination or determination described under Subsection (13)(a); - (c) to hold oneself out as making or to represent that one is making an examination or determination as described in Subsection (13)(a); or - (d) to make an examination or determination as described in Subsection (13)(a) upon or from information supplied directly or indirectly by another person, whether or not in the presence of the person making or attempting the diagnosis or examination. - (14) "Medical assistant" means an unlicensed individual who may perform tasks as described in Subsection 58-68-305(6). - (15) "Medically underserved area" means a geographic area in which there is a shortage of primary care health services for residents, as determined by the Department of Health and Human Services. - (16) "Medically underserved population" means a specified group of people living in a defined geographic area with a shortage of primary care health services, as determined by the Department of Health and Human Services.